stfxecutables/df-analyze/docs/arguments.md

                         Number or percentage (as a value in [0, 1]) of total features of any kind (categorical or continuous) to select via filter-based feature selection.

-                        Note only two of two of the three options:`--n-filter-total`, `--n-filter-cont`, and  `--n-filter-cat` may be specified at once, otherwise the `--n-filter-total` argument will be ignored.
+                        Note only two of two of the three options:`--n-feat-filter`, `--n-filter-cont`, and  `--n-filter-cat` may be specified at once, otherwise the `--n-feat-filter` argument will be ignored.

   --n-feat-wrapper N_FEAT_WRAPPER